-A rare look at the meltdown inside Fukushima Daiichi Nuclear Power Plant
+We visited the Fukushima Daiichi nuke plant to see how the cleanup is progressing

 "It's of the magnitude of putting a man on the moon," says Lake Barrett, a senior advisor to Tepco, who previously served as acting director of the Office of Civilian Radioactive Waste Management at the US Department of Energy.
 "Unless there's an acceleration, I would not be surprised if it takes 60 years or so."

-Following the initial quake, two 50-foot-high waves barreled straight at Fukushima Daiichi washing over coastal seawalls and disabling the diesel generators that powered the plant's seawater cooling systems.
-Temperatures inside the reactors skyrocketed to 5,000 degrees Fahrenheit.
+Following the initial quake, two 50-foot-high waves barreled straight at Fukushima Daiichi, washing over coastal seawalls and disabling the diesel generators that powered the plant's seawater cooling systems.
+Temperatures inside the reactors skyrocketed to 5,000 degrees Fahrenheit (2,760 Celsius).

 Fuel rods became molten puddles of uranium that chewed through the floors below.
 They left a radioactive heap of concrete, steel and melted debris.
 Molten fuel ultimately sank into the three reactors' primary containment vessels, which are designed to catch and secure contaminated material.